 Jen has extensive experience in social impact consulting for Fortune 500 Companies and NGOs.
 She has brokered partnerships for stakeholders ranging from small holders, to multinationals, to government, to civil society organisations.
 Jen has a deep understanding of social and environmental challenges and is a specialist in sustainable food value chains.
 Her passion is equitable growth in complex global systems.

 Intrapreneur and generalist problem-solver, Max started Ukraine’s first city-wide recycling and climate education initiative.
 Max is a partner in one of the largest international impact venture funds in Ukraine.
 Before joining Good Machine, he managed Product at a collective reasoning AI company contracted by NATO.
-Max specialises in for-good technology commercialization, rapid venture development and business strategy.
+He specializes in for-good technology commercialization, rapid venture development and business strategy.

 Martine has expertise in providing targeted advising on operations, efficiency, supply chain management, and modernization to local manufacturers.
 Her background is in the design and installation of manufacturing facilities.
 Prior to building machine shops, Martine worked in fabrication and business development at several Bay Area hardware start-ups and manufacturers including SF Made, Other Machine Co., Otherlab and Makani Power.